mendix/docs/howto50/Consuming+a+complex+web+service.md

 *   The Imported Service
 *   An XML to domain mapping
 *   A microflow in which the web service operation is called
 *   Domain model entities.
-By default the Business Modeler creates non-persistent entities.
+By default the Mendix Modeler creates non-persistent entities.

 ![](attachments/2949201/8946296.png)